 Now that things are beginning to take shape, your next assignment would be to locate a good environment where your paper roll factory would be located.
 You might want to get a realtor involved since they are experts and have adequate information per time on the properties available for sale or lease.
-Be sure that you locate your plant in a non residential area.
+Be sure that you locate your plant in a non-residential area.
 This is so because you do not want to disturb the peace of the neighborhood with noisy machines and what have you.
-In fact, there are certain laws in different countries prohibiting the manufacturing companies from locating their businesses in residential area.
+In fact, there are certain laws in different countries prohibiting the manufacturing companies from locating their businesses in the residential area.

-There are many other factors you must consider when locating your factory, such as demographics, accessibility and parking, basic infrastructure (water supply, power supply, good road network and security), economic policy (free trade zones, bonded area), local workers labor cost, etc.
+There are many other factors you must consider when locating your factory, such as demographics, accessibility, and parking, basic infrastructure (water supply, power supply, good road network and security), economic policy (free trade zones, bonded area), local workers labor cost, etc.

 4. Equip Your Factory